 Momelotinib has been investigated in two completed Phase 3 trials for the treatment of myelofibrosis.
 More than 1,200 subjects have received momelotinib since clinical studies began in 2009.
-Momelotinib is covered by patents anticipated to provide exclusivity to 2035 in the U.S. and 2033 in the EU.
+Momelotinib is covered by numerous issued patents and pending applications globally, with patent exclusivity potentially extending to 2040.

 Myelofibrosis: A Chronic Myeloproliferative Neoplasm (MPN)

 Momelotinib Potentially Addresses the Key Needs in Myelofibrosis